benjsicam/nestjs-graphql-microservices/README.md

 ### Microservice Layer

-[gRPC](https://grpc.io/) was chosen as the framework to do the microservices.
+[NestJS + gRPC](https://grpc.io/) was chosen as the framework to do the microservices.
 [Protocol buffers](https://developers.google.com/protocol-buffers/) was used as the data interchange format between the client (GraphQL API) and the server (gRPC microservices).
 NestJS is still the framework used to create the gRPC Microservices.

 ### Persistence Layer

-PostgreSQL is used as the database and [TypeORM](https://typeorm.io/) is used as the Object-Relational Mapper (ORM).
+PostgreSQL is used as the database and [Sequelize](https://sequelize.org) is used as the Object-Relational Mapper (ORM).

 ## Deployment